-The impact of high blood pressure on health is significant.
-It is a major risk factor for conditions that shorten life, including heart, blood vessel and kidney disease, and stroke.
-High blood vessel also causes many other complications including erectile dysfunction and vision loss.
-But, high blood pressure can be controlled and possibly prevented.
+High blood pressure also causes many other problems including erectile dysfunction and vision loss.
+But high blood pressure can be controlled and possibly prevented.

 Blood pressure is the push of blood against the walls of your arteries.
-Blood pressure depends on two factors: how forcefully your heart pumps the blood and the amount of resistance in your arteries to blood flow.
+Blood pressure depends on two things: how hard your heart pumps the blood and the amount of resistance in your arteries to blood flow.
 Blood pressure is recorded as two numbers.
-The systolic pressure, which is the pressure against artery walls as the heart beats, over the diastolic pressure, which is the pressure against artery walls as the heart relaxes between beats.
-Both numbers are important in determining if your blood pressure is too high.
+The systolic pressure is the top number.
+This is the pressure against artery walls as the heart beats.
+The bottom number is the diastolic pressure.
+This is the pressure against artery walls as the heart relaxes between beats.
+Both numbers are important to tell if your blood pressure is too high.

-Doctors don't know the cause of high blood pressure in most people who have it.
-Certain factors, however, make it more likely.
-Some factors cannot be changed, but others can.
+Experts don't know why most people get high blood pressure.
+Certain risk factors, however, make it more likely.
+Some factors can’t be changed, but others can.
 These are the risk factors for high blood pressure:

 Age.
-The risk for high blood pressue increases with age.
+The risk for high blood pressure increases with age.

 Male gender.
-Men have a higher risk of developing high blood pressure than women earlier in life.
+Men have a higher risk of developing high blood pressure earlier in life.

 Overweight or obesity.

 Alcohol.
-The risk rises for anyone drinking more than one ounce of pure alcohol a day.
-This means an average of more than two drinks a day for men and one drink per day for women.
+The risk goes up for anyone drinking more than average: two drinks per day for men and one drink per day for women.

-Too little physical activity.
-The American Heart Association recommends an average of 40 minutes of moderately to high intensity activity 3 to 4 days a week.
+Too little exercise.
+The recommended amount of exercise is an average of 40 minutes of moderately to high intensity activity 3 to 4 days a week.

 Sensitivity to sodium (salt).
-In some people, eating too much sodium leads to high blood pressue.
+In some people, eating too much salt leads to high blood pressure.

 Type 2 diabetes, gout, or kidney disease.